 Essentially, remoulade is a cold sauce of French origin.
 Somewhat similar to tartar sauce, it’s typically more yellowish, is often flavored with curry, and it is known to contain chopped piccalilli or pickles.
 Some variations may also include paprika, horseradish, capers, anchovies, and various other ingredients.

 When it first originated, it was used for cooking meats.
-But these days, it’s frequently used as a condiment that goes well with seafood cakes, sole, and plaice.
+However, in the current times, it’s often used as a condiment that pairs well with plaice, sole, and seafood cakes.

-It is frequently served in France and other European nations.
-Additionally, it is served in the US, usually in Louisiana Creole cuisine.
-There, it’s frequently served with roast beef, french fries, and condiment for hot dogs.
-Remoulade is frequently used as the primary ingredient in sandwiches made with fried soft-shell crab.
+You’ll often see it served in France and other European countries.
+It’s also served in the United States, typically in Louisiana Creole cuisine.
+There, it’s often paired with french fries, roast beef, and as a hot dog condiment.
+Often, fried soft-shell crab sandwiches may involve remoulade as a main ingredient.
 Many people also pair it with turkey sandwiches.

 How It’s Made in Different Countries

-The way remoulade is prepared varies depending on the nation serving it.
+Remoulade is usually prepared differently based on the country in which it’s served.
 You can generally expect the following:

 Danish – Danish remoulade typically has a sweet-sour taste.
-In their version, curry powder, sugar, pickled cucumber, and cabbage are frequently used.
+Their version often involves cabbage, pickled cucumber, sugar, and curry powder.

-United States: The version that’s usually available at the Louisiana and U.S. S. often has mayonnaise, chopped vegetables, salt, pepper, and cayenne pepper.
+United States – The version that you can typically buy at the store in Louisiana and the U.S. often has mayonnaise, chopped vegetables, salt, pepper, and cayenne pepper.

 Homemade Mayonnaise + Garlic Aioli + Remoulade – Chef Jean-Pierre